AbsaOSS/enceladus/_docs/2.0.0/usage/menas-config.md

 ## Intro

-This page describes the usage of configuration of _Menas_.
+This page describes the usage of the configuration of _Menas_.
 This page describes the configuration values stored in `menas`'s `application.properties` (or its [template][app-props-template]).